• Fairholme Sport

 Join Fairholme Athletics

-Our highly successful Speed, Power and Strength program has been in place at Fairholme now for over seven years.
+Our highly successful strength and conditioning program has been in place at Fairholme now for over eight years.

 Co-Curriculum Sport